tintin305/Energy-Visualization-and-Analytics/Web Scraping/Web Scraping.md

 # Fiddler

 Seems to be useful for debugging the application, it can be used to look at requests that take place within the browser.
+I attemted to use Fiddler, it was capable of viewing the encrypted traffic sent by the website, when viewing the Inspectors tab, and in that the WebView tab, it was able to show the data inside the table.